Financial-Times/origami-build-tools/README.md

 		--build-folder=<dir>       Compiled assets directory (default: ./build/)
-		-v, --version              Print out version of origami-build-tools --production               Compiled assets will be minified for production systems --browserstack             Run tests using Browserstack instead of PhantomJS --standalone               Create a named export for the built JavaScript
+		-v, --version              Print out version of origami-build-tools --production               Compiled assets will be minified for production systems --browserstack             Run tests using Browserstack instead of Chrome Stable --standalone               Create a named export for the built JavaScript

 ### Developing products